-Please note: if you have an excess on your policy, it will not be affected by the NHS cash benefit, the external prosthesis benefit, the hospital expenses cash benefit, purchase of wigs or hospice donation, or by the Health Cash Benefits Cover if you have opted for this.
+Please note: if you have an excess on your policy, it will not be affected by the NHS cash benefit, the external prosthesis benefit, treatment through Stronger Minds, consultations through the Saga GP Service, any benefit under the optional Health Cash Benefits Cover or the optional Extended Cancer Cover, including the hospital expenses cash benefit, purchase of wigs or other temporary head coverings, or hospice donation.

-Your No Claim Discount (NCD) will not be affected by eligible treatment with a therapist, homeopath, acupuncturist or physiotherapist, the NHS cash benefit, the external prosthesis benefit, the hospital expenses cash benefit, purchase of wigs or hospice donation, or by the Health Cash Benefits Cover if you have opted for this.
+Your No Claim Discount (NCD) will not be affected by eligible treatment with a therapist, homeopath, acupuncturist or physiotherapist, the NHS cash benefit, the external prosthesis benefit, treatment through Stronger Minds, consultations through the Saga GP Service, any benefit under the optional Health Cash Benefits Cover or the optional Extended Cancer Cover, including the hospital expenses cash benefit, purchase of wigs or other temporary head coverings, or hospice donation.